-Bisanz et al. (32) have illustrated a positive role of α_v integrins on prostate tumor survival in the bone.
+Bisanz et al. (32) have illustrated a positive role of αv integrins on prostate tumor survival in the bone.
 Integrin $\alpha_v\beta_3$ activation on tumor cells is essential for the recognition of key bone-specific matrix proteins, suggesting that the $\alpha_v\beta_3$ integrin modulates prostate cancer growth in distant metastasis (33).
-In a recently published clinical study in prostate cancer patients using 18F-galacto-RGD PET, 58 of 74 bone lesions were identified, with a detection rate of 78.4% (34).
-Thus, RGD moiety in 68Ga-BBN-RGD may play a major role in bone metastasis detection.
-However, 1 limitation of this study is the lack of histologic confirmation of the detected bone metastasis.
+In a recently published clinical study in prostate cancer patients using 18F-Galacto-RGD PET, 58/74 bone-lesions were identified with a detection rate of 78.4% (34).
+Thus RGD moiety in 68Ga-BBN-RGD may play a major role in bone metastasis detection.
+However, one limitation of this study is the lack of histologic confirmation of the detected bone metastasis.
 Thus, the GRPR and integrin $\alpha_v\beta_3$ expression status in these metastases are unknown.
-In addition, the accurate diagnostic and prognostic value of 68Ga-BBN-RGD warrants further larger scale clinical investigations.
+In addition, the accurate diagnosis and prognosis value of 68Ga-BBN-RGD warrants further larger scale clinical investigations.

-Besides BBN-based imaging probes, various PET tracers have been used for the detection of prostate cancer such as 18F-FDG, 11C-choline or 18F-fluorcholine, 11C-acetate, 18F-FACBC, and prostate-specific membrane antigen targeting agents (35).
-Each of these tracers has advantages and limitations because of the heterogeneity of the disease.
-We expect 68Ga-BBN-RGD to play an additive role in staging and detecting prostate cancer and provide guidance for internal radiation therapy using the same peptide labeled with therapeutic radionuclides.
+Besides BBN based imaging probes, various PET tracers have been used for the detection of prostate cancer such as 18F-FDG, 11C-choline or 18F-fluorcholine, 11C-acetate, 18F-FACBC and prostate-specific membrane antigen (PSMA) targeting agents (35).
+Each of these tracers has advantages and limitations due to the heterogeneity of the disease.
+We expect that 68Ga-BBN-RGD to play an additive role in staging and detecting prostate cancer, and provide guidance for internal radiation therapy using the same peptide labeled with therapeutic radionuclides.